joehunterdev/react-complete-guide/readme.md

 ### Handling Side Effects, Reducers and Context hook

 #### Sideffects useEffect hook
+- **useEffect** is a tool that lets us interact with the outside world but not affect the rendering or performance of the component
+- **useCallback** Useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders

 - The main job of react is to _Render UI_ & _React to User Input_ To handle side effects.
 - Good for code to be executed in response to something